SteamTool Library Manager 1.1

 How to Get Started

-- Create an empty folder on the second drive that you want to install games on.
+- Create an empty folder on the additional drive that will have games installed on it.

-- Open SteamTool, and select the folder you just created.
+- Open SteamTool, and select the folder that you just created.

-- SteamTool is now ready to transfer games.
+- SteamTool is now ready for you to transfer games.
 From now on, all you have to do is:

 - Choose a game from the list and click 'Move to Storage' or 'Move to Steam'.